Abduhakimov-web/Meal-Planning-App/README.md

 1. Launch the app on your device or emulator.
 2. Explore the different features of the app, including meal planning, recipe management, and the shopping list.
-3. Customize your meal plans, add recipes, and enjoy the convenience of organized meal preparation.
+3. Customize your meal plans, and enjoy the convenience of organized meal preparation.

-## Contributing

-If you'd like to contribute to the development of this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - [Flutter](https://flutter.dev/)
 - [Dart](https://dart.dev/)

-## Contact

-For inquiries, please contact [Your Name] at [your.email@example.com].

 Happy Meal Planning!